Two Treatises of Government: Publication history

-Two Treatises was first published anonymously in December 1689 (following printing conventions of the time, its title page was marked 1690).
+Two Treatises was first published, anonymously, in December 1689 (following printing conventions of the time, its title page was marked 1690).
 Locke was dissatisfied with the numerous errors and complained to the publisher.
-For the rest of his life, he was intent on republishing the Two Treatises in a form that better reflected its intended meaning.
-Peter Laslett, one of the foremost Locke scholars, has suggested that Locke held the printers to a higher "standard of perfection" than the technology of the time would permit.
-Be that as it may, the first edition was indeed replete with errors.
-The second edition was even worse, in addition to being printed on cheap paper and sold to the poor.
+For the rest of his life, he was intent on republishing the Two Treatises in a form that better reflected its intended meaning, but he did not formally acknowledge it as his work until just before his death.
+Historian Peter Laslett, one of the foremost Locke scholars, has suggested that Locke held the printers to a higher "standard of perfection" than the technology of the time would permit.
+In any case, the first edition was replete with errors.
+The second edition was even worse, in addition to being printed on cheap paper.
 The third edition was much improved, but still deemed unsatisfactory by Locke.
-He manually corrected the third edition by hand and entrusted the publication of the fourth to his friends, as he died before it could be brought out.
+He corrected the third edition by hand and entrusted the publication of the fourth to his friends, as he died before it could be brought out.

 Two Treatises is prefaced with Locke announcing what he aims to achieve, also mentioning that more than half of his original draft, occupying a space between the First and Second Treatises, has been irretrievably lost.
-Peter Laslett maintains that, while Locke may have added or altered some portions in 1689, he did not make any revisions to accommodate for the missing section; he argues, for example, that the end of the First Treatise breaks off in mid-sentence.
+Laslett maintains that, while Locke may have added or altered some portions in 1689, he did not make any revisions to accommodate for the missing section.
+The end of the First Treatise breaks off in mid-sentence.

-In 1691 Two Treatises was translated into French by David Mazzel, a French Huguenot living in the Netherlands.
+In 1691 Two Treatises was translated into French by David Mazzel, a French Huguenot living in the Netherlands, following the revocation of the Edict of Nantes.
 This translation left out Locke's "Preface," all of the First Treatise, and the first chapter of the Second Treatise (which summarised Locke's conclusions in the First Treatise).
-It was in this form that Locke's work was reprinted during the 18th century in France and in this form that Montesquieu, Voltaire and Rousseau were exposed to it.
+It was in this form that Locke's work was reprinted during the 18th century in France and in this form that Montesquieu, Voltaire and Rousseau read it.
 The only American edition from the 18th century was printed in 1773 in Boston; it, too, left out all of these sections.
 There were no other American editions until the 20th century.